 Children have the opportunity to experience French at school.
-In Reception, the children will be taught how to say hello and goodbye, ask someone how they are, name the colours and how to count to 10.
-In Key Stage 1, the children will be taught additional French vocabulary such as: greetings, common classroom objects, items of clothing, the names of family members and transport.
-The words and phrases being taught will be shared with parents and carers in our weekly update, in the form of a 'Sway'.
+In Reception they will be taught how to say hello and goodbye and ask someone how they are.
+The words and phrases that are taught will be shared with you via the weekly update.